Cleo Rogers Memorial Library: 1987 Library addition

 After 15 years, it was clear that library offerings needed to be expanded.
 Columbus-based architect James K. Paris of Architect Group, Inc. was chosen to make an addition to the back of the building in order to add the "Indiana Room," which houses books relating to Columbus, Bartholomew County, the State of Indiana, and family history; it also added room for the fiction collection and reference section.

 The addition was highlighted by the addition of a two-story glass covered atrium that joins the two buildings.
 This addition occupies a space at the back of the building that was designed to be an outdoor courtyard.

 2004 Library Plaza renovation

 The Library Plaza was renovated to accommodate a wheelchair accessible ramp on the west side of the plaza.
 This work was completed in a brick sympathetic to that which was used originally in the 1960s.

 2013 Library Plaza renovation

 By early 2012, the Library Board began considering alterations to the plaza that would better connect the Columbus Area Visitors Center and the Library, and at the same time make the Library Plaza more inviting for visitors.
 After considerable discussion and some revision through community meetings and discussions with Pei Cobb Freed & Partners, a plan was created that preserved the original intentions of Pei.
 In the end, this solution and process were celebrated by community leaders.

 In popular culture

-The library appears in the 2025 heist film The Mastermind as the exterior of a fictional art museum.
+The library is featured in the 2017 drama film Columbus.
+It also appears in the 2025 heist film The Mastermind as the exterior of a fictional art museum.